srivathsanmurali/metric/README.md

 An example can be seen in [test.cpp](test.cpp).

 ## References
-This tool was developed and is based on the [sm_timing](https://github.com/ethz-asl/schweizer_messer/tree/master/sm_timing).
+This tool is based on the excellent [sm_timing](https://github.com/ethz-asl/schweizer_messer/tree/master/sm_timing).
-Having used the tool, it is very useful.
-But it depends on the boost library and having to have the boost library as a dependency timing can be not inefficient.
+But it depends on the boost library and including the boost library to use sm_timing is inefficient.
 Hence, this tool was written to work without the boost library.